 #6.
 Protect Your Stockpile From Fire

-The obvious way to keep prevent your stash from catching fire is to get one or more fireproof safes such as this one.
-In addition, you can get these fireproof envelopes (that are less than 10 bucks a piece) for your most important documents.
+The obvious way to keep prevent your stash from catching fire is to get one or more fireproof safes.
+In addition, you can get these fireproof envelopes for your most important documents.

 However, since space is limited with these safes, the kinds of things you can store inside are very limited.
 Some of the things to consider storing in small spaces such as these include:

 - your IDs (driver’s license, passports) or copies of them

 - tax returns

 - bank account, debit card and credit card numbers

 - external hard drives and USB sticks with important data

 Keep in mind that even these safes can melt if kept under fire for longer periods of time so, to further reduce the chances of this happening, you should keep them on the ground level.